-Since the Zeybekiko dance has become part and parcel of Greek culture over the years, it is not surprising that it has found its way into cinema and the performing arts.
-Here’s a small anthology of Zeybekiko dances for you along, with a note on their significance.
+Since the Zeibekiko dance has become part and parcel of Greek culture over the years, it is not surprising that it has found its way into cinema and the performing arts.
+Here’s a small anthology of Zeibekiko dances for you along, with a note on their significance.
 I promise you that you won’t find a true Greek who’s not familiar with all of these !

 - Mary Chronopoulou – Tou Agoriou Apenanti (To The Boy Across)

-Here, the sorrowful protagonist performs the ultimate Zeybekiko : Attempting to numb his soul’s pain, he’s paying his way to drinking a music club dry, and even has every glass and plate smashed on the dance stage, down to the club’s toilets and urinals.
+Here, the sorrowful protagonist performs the ultimate Zeibekiko : Attempting to numb his soul’s pain, he’s paying his way to drinking the music club’s bar dry.
+He then proceeds to purchase the right to have every glass and plate smashed on the dance stage, down to the club’s toilets and urinals.
 In the end, he purchases the very building from the owner, and after evacuating everyone, he commands its demolition.
-As the bulldozer is bringing the club down (memorably named “Vietnam”), the anti-hero is pouring whiskey on his overcoat, then sets it on fire, while dancing a slow, morose zeybekiko.
+As the bulldozer is bringing the club down (memorably named “Vietnam”), the anti-hero is pouring whiskey on his overcoat, then sets it on fire, while dancing a slow, morose zeibekiko.
 A timeless classic.

-Nikos Kourkoulos was a famous Greek actor, and the grand master of sorrowful zeybekiko.
+Nikos Kourkoulos was a popular Greek actor, and the grand master of sorrowful zeibekiko.
 He was typecast in the role of the honourable, good natured working class hero, facing poverty, injustice and the powers that be in every step of the way.
 He’s often seen in movies pouring his sorrowful soul into a slow, painful dance.

 All photos © explorabilia

 "What the fuck are they gonna do with all these tubes?
 What the hell do they need all these tubes for?
 Should we perhaps carry the oceans inside all these ...
 Read more